 We have been running independent UCAS evaluations on The Scholars Programme since 2017.
 Each evaluation has shown that this programme makes a statistically significant difference to university application.

-We also work with partners to design bespoke projects to support target groups you’d like to support to enter your institution.
+We also work with partners to design bespoke projects to support target groups you’d like to support with their attainment.
 More information on these projects is available here.

 Disadvantaged university students are almost 2x as likely to drop out of their undergraduate course in the first year and 3x more likely to miss out on a 1st or a 2:1 degree.